omaraflak/omaraflak.github.io/markdown/virtual-machine.md

 ## While Loop

 A `while` loop is a construct that keeps executing a code-block **while** a certain condition is true.
-When the condition stops being true, then program should jump to the end of the code-block.
+When the condition stops being true, the program should jump to the end of the code-block.

 ```
 .while